 Redistricting has already made for fewer competitive seats in suburban areas, complicating Democratic efforts to take back the House.
 But those districts that remain nail-biters will give House Democrats opportunities for growth.
 What remains to be seen is whether the GOP’s success in 2009 and 2010 is a true reversal of three decades of pro-Democratic trend lines or a blip as suburbanites once again reject a party that wasn’t striving for the middle.

-This article appears in the Feb.
-16, 2012, edition of National Journal Daily.
+This article appears in the February 16, 2012, edition of NJ Daily.